OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Keen Clearwater CNX

-Although the arch support is a bit lacking compared to other Keen shoes, the Clearwater CNX sandal compensates with its lightweight design, excellent traction on wet rocks, and closed-toe protection.
-Also, the washable webbing upper adds to its appeal for outdoor enthusiasts.
+Although the arch support isn’t as robust as other Keen models, the Clearwater CNX sandal makes up for it with a lightweight design, outstanding traction on wet rocks, and closed-toe protection.

 PROS